-The same holds true for the employees within your business.
-They need the ability to grow and improve, to expand their skill set and become more successful at what they do.
+The same holds true for the employees within your organization.
+They need the ability to grow and improve, expand their skill set and become more successful at what they do.
 L&D provides the means to do just that.

 How Does L&D Fit within Performance Management?

 So, how does learning and development dovetail with performance management?
 Again, they’re two faces of the same situation.
 Without the ability to train and develop employees, you can coach them all you want, but improvements will be few and far between.

 Of course, to truly understand the relationship here, you need to get beyond the outdated mindset that performance management is little more than an annual review in which you provide a critical assessment of an employee and determine whether or not they’ll get a raise.
 It’s evolved far beyond that today.